-The first question: “how is the course relevant to protecting the public by increasing the relative knowledge of the licensee” is fundamental.
+The first question: “How does your course better enable the participant’s ability to protect the public?” is fundamental.
 The course director must show how his or her course educates a licensee to better enable them to protect the public through knowledge.
 This basic question excludes many potentially frivolous courses that can’t meet this basic requirement.

 Potential courses are required to reveal information regarding the course and the course creator.
 Course description, outline, and teaching objectives, as well as format and length, must be described.
 Careful analysis of that information is then considered prior to approval.

 The other key factors, who is the course creator(s), what are their educational achievements, what is their experience relative to the topic, and documentation of such are integral parts of the process.
 Simply, are they qualified to educate others on this subject?

 Another area of concern for the AADB is the training for the person(s) giving the course.
 This training must be described in detail.
 Course providers must be properly trained and identified with documentation.